pjotrp/once-only/README.md

 gem install once-only
 ```

+It is also easy to check out the git repository, as once-only has no
+library dependencies.

 ### Dependencies

 'md5sum' is used for calculating MD5 hash values.

-'pfff' is optional and used for calculating pfff hash values on very large files.
+'pfff' is optional and used for calculating pfff hash values on very
+large files (nyi).

-When you are using PBS, once-only requires the 'qsub' and 'qstat' commands.
+When you are using the --pbs option, once-only will use the 'qsub' and
+'qstat' commands.

 ## Usage (command line)